Lumba-Sumba Trail is one of the new trekking routes explored and identified by Trekking Agencies Association of Nepal (TAAN).

 - Standard twin-sharing accommodation in a guesthouse in Biratnagar including breakfast (1 night only)

-- Tented camp accommodation for 24 days/23 nights (We will provide fully water/wind-proof twin-share tents, dining tents, kitchen gear, dining table, chairs, toilet tents, etc.)
+- Tented camp accommodation for 24 days/23 nights (We will provide full water/wind-proof twin-share tents, dining tents, kitchen gear, dining table, chairs, toilet tents, etc.)

 - Local Sherpa Expedition and Trekking licensed English-speaking trekking guide